DrugLib.com — Drug Information Portal

 Stevens-Johnson syndrome, erythema multiforme, toxic epidermal necrolysis, renal dysfunction, toxic nephropathy, aplastic anemia, hemolytic anemia, hemorrhage, hepatic dysfunction including cholestasis, and pancytopenia.

-Reported by a physician from Switzerland on 2007-01-30
+Reported by a consumer/non-health professional from Japan on 2011-10-06

-Patient: 88 year old female
+Patient: 70 year old male

 Suspect drug(s):